 Hospitals & Services

-The Christchurch Hyperbaric Medicine Unit treats a range of conditions ranging from decompression sickness, air embolism to diabetic wounds and tissue damage.
+The Christchurch Hyperbaric Medicine Unit treats a range of conditions ranging from decompression sickness and air embolism through to radiation injury and hypoxic problem wounds.

-Hyperbaric oxygen treatment delivers oxygen under pressure to body tissue as a means of enhancing healing.
-The oxygen speeds up new microscopic blood vessel growth in the wound and improves the ability of white blood cells to kill germs.
+Hyperbaric oxygen therapy delivers oxygen under pressure to body tissues.
+The combination of pressure and high partial pressures of oxygen are the primary treatment for decompression sickness and arterial gas embolism.
+This form of therapy is a very useful adjunct to medical and surgical care in other conditions such as radiation injury and hypoxic problem wounds.
+The oxygen speeds up new microscopic blood vessel growth in certain types of wound and improves the ability of white blood cells to kill germs.

 We are located on the lower-ground floor, Parkside West, Christchurch Hospital, near the western lifts.

 To provide high quality patient care based on a strong commitment to practice, education, research innovation and collaboration within the Hyperbaric Medicine Unit.

 The following conditions are treated at the Hyperbaric Medicine Unit:

 Air or gas embolism